autocorr/faust_line_imaging/docs/source/recipes.rst

         config.run_pipeline(ext='clean')
    # Concatenate the final cube products into contiguous versions.
    concat_chunked_cubes(chunked_configs, ext='clean')
+   # Now that all the concatenated image products exist, run the post-
+   # processing on them using the *non-chunked* instance.
+   full_config.postprocess(ext='clean')

 By default most important image extensions (e.g., '.image', etc.) are concatenated by :func:`faust_imaging.concat_chunked_cubes`.
 Extensions may also be specified